MonkeyBars3k/ReaScripts/README.md

 **To Superglue items**, simply select items and trigger one of the MB_Superglue Glue or Smart Action scripts.

-To edit your Superitem, the **Edit** script opens the created Superitem, restoring the contained items once again.
+To change the contents of your Superitem, the **Edit** script opens the created Superitem, restoring the contained items once again.
 To Reglue, just use one of the Glue or Smart Action scripts again.
-The **Unglue** scripts restore the contained items to their state from before that pool's last Superglue (i.e., irreversibly removes the Superitem).
+The **Unglue** scripts restore the contained items to their state from before that pool's last Superglue (i.e., irreversibly reverts the contained items in the Superitem).

 **Smart Action** scripts intelligently determine which action is required based on your item selection!